suvayanghosh/Password-Cracking-with-JTR-NetworkWalks-Tools/README.md

 ## 📌 Continuity Note

-This one picks up right where the last repo left off — Week 3 of the Cybersecurity & Ethical Hacking Program at Networkwalks.
+This one picks up right where the last repo left off; Week 3 of the Cybersecurity & Ethical Hacking Program at Networkwalks.
 Also part of this series:

 - **Week 1:** [Kali-Linux-Lab-Setup-in-Virtualbox](https://github.com/suvayanghosh/Kali-Linux-Lab-Setup-in-Virtualbox)
 - **Week 2:** [Footprinting-Reconnaissance-Lab](https://github.com/suvayanghosh/Footprinting-Reconnaissance-Lab)